nix-community/nixpkgs-update/README.md

 Information from the National Vulnerability Database maintained by NIST is compared against the current and updated package version.
-The nixpkgs package name is matched with the Common Platform Enumeration product field to find candidate Common Vulnerabilities and Exposures (CVEs).
+The nixpkgs package name is matched with the Common Platform Enumeration vendor, product, edition, software edition, and target software fields to find candidate Common Vulnerabilities and Exposures (CVEs).
 The CVEs are filtered by the matching the current and updated versions with the CVE version ranges.

-Then false positives are removed by the filter function in the NVDRules module.
+The general philosophy of the CVE search is to avoid false negatives, which means we expect to generate many false positives.
+The false positives can be carefully removed by manually created rules implemented in the filter function in the NVDRules module.

 If there are no CVE matches, the report is not shown.
 The report has three parts: CVEs resolved by this update, CVEs introduced by this update, and CVEs present in both version.

-If you would like to report a problem with the CVE report, please use the [nixpkgs-update GitHub issues](https://github.com/ryantm/nixpkgs-update/issues).
+If you would like to report a problem with the security report, please use the [nixpkgs-update GitHub issues](https://github.com/ryantm/nixpkgs-update/issues).

 The initial development of the security report was made possible by a